adda25/YouTubeMp3Downloader/README.md

     <a href="https://sites.google.com/a/chromium.org/chromedriver/downloads" <b>ChromeDriver</b></a>.
    Once upon you have downloaded the driver for your architecture, put it in the directory where you cloned the project.

+  * Run ./configure.sh in the shell, and enter the default Chrome downloads path and where you want to save your songs.

 ## Notes